clarkfitzg/phd_research/milestones/proposals.md

 produce the same results, ie. the same plots or the same output files.

 This would be a useful conceptual tool because it shows direct ways to make high level code parallel.
-Low level ways include replacing individual functions or BLAS with parallel implementations.
+Low level methods include replacing individual functions or BLAS with parallel implementations.
+The focus is not on this low level parallelism.

 __Requirements__ in order of priority:
 1. Robust- Read any R code without parsing errors, and also write it out.